How to go Self-Hosted on your Blog

 There are many different reasons for going self-hosted.
 Personally, I wanted to invest in my blog and make it more professional.
 And I’m so glad I did.

 After umming and erring about how and where and what to do I saw a really encouraging and enlightening post by Naomi Rowan.
 She explains how she used SiteGround and the process of getting your own domain.

 SiteGround is a great place to purchase a self-hosting package.
 I found a lot of the websites that offered the service confusing but SiteGround was easy to understand.
 And they have a 24/7 free chat which you can access before you buy the domain in order to talk the pros and cons through first.
 More on this chat later.

 There are three packages to choose from:

 I chose the first package: StartUp as I only wanted to upgrade one of my blogs (it was still young) which needed transferring from Blogger to WordPress.
-A website transfer and the registering of a domain name are including in the price of £2.95 a month (billed in one lump sum of £36.90 inc VAT).
+A website transfer and the registration of a domain name are included in the price of £2.95 a month (billed in one lump sum of £36.90 inc VAT).

-The next step is the payment, which can be done in various ways (i.e. debit, paypal, credit card etc) and is the same to paying on a website such as Amazon or Asos.
+The next step is the payment, which can be done in various ways (i.e. debit, Paypal, credit card etc) and is the same to pay on a website such as Amazon or Asos.